Psalm 97 – The Greatness and Wisdom of God

 G. Campbell Morgan summarized this psalm: “The effects of His judgments are declared.
 His adversaries are destroyed, His glory is revealed, His people are filled with joy.”

-“Psalms 96, 97, and 98 each hail God’s coming as the world’s King.
-But Psalms 96 and 98 soar with delight at what is in store for the world when God returns, while in Psalm 97 the frightening, awesome side of God’s kingly rule is emphasized.”
+“Psalms 96-98 each hail God’s coming as the world’s King.
+But Psalm 96 and Psalm 98 soar with delight at what is in store for the world when God returns, while in Psalm 97 the frightening, awesome side of God’s kingly rule is emphasized.”
 (James Montgomery Boice)

 A. Rejoicing in the greatness of God.

 1. (1) A summons to rejoice in God’s reign.

 The LORD reigns;

 a.
 The LORD reigns: Like Psalm 93, this psalm begins suddenly and wonderfully with the proclamation of Yahweh’s rule.
 He is not a useless idol or local deity.
 Yahweh is not passive, nor the “watchmaker” who created all things and then left it alone.
 He reigns; the God of Abraham, Isaac, and Jacob actively plans, acts, and rules over the universe.